 Field Sobriety Tests:

-Field Sobriety Tests are the tests that a police officer asks a driver to perform when the officer suspects the person of driving while intoxicated.
+A police officer will ask a driver to perform a Field Sobriety Tests if the police officer suspects that the driver is intoxicated.
 The three primary tests are the Horizontal Gaze Nystagmus Test, the Walk and Turn Test, and the One Leg Stand Test.

 Horizontal Gaze Nystagmus Test (HGN):